-Robot vision attempts have been made through static images, radar, lidar or other formulations, while advancements in computer vision have also created other opportunities to develop more autonomous robots.
+Robot vision attempts have been made through static images, radar, lidar, or other formulations, while advancements in computer vision have also created other opportunities to develop more autonomous robots.

-The most recognizable forms of robot vision that we see in the media today are self-driving cars, autonomous mobile robots and “picker” robots.
+The most recognizable forms of robot vision that we see in the media today are self-driving cars, autonomous mobile robots, and “picker” robots.
 Self-driving cars, while still in development and slowly achieving a strong safety case, essentially function autonomously on roads and highways.

-Autonomous driving effectively uses a combination of maps, GPS and situational awareness to evaluate where it is going and what impediments are in the way, while also generally navigating the various issues of traffic, lights, stop signs, pedestrians, speed limits and objects in the road in order to get to their destination.
+Autonomous driving effectively uses a combination of maps, GPS, and situational awareness to evaluate where it is going and what impediments are in the way, while also generally navigating the various issues of traffic, lights, stop signs, pedestrians, speed limits, and objects in the road in order to get to their destination.
 This technology is already available in cars like Tesla today and from other brands in the form of lane assistance and different safety features that augment a driver’s own capabilities.

-As for autonomous mobile robots, they are mostly used in warehouses and sometimes in package delivery or remote monitoring scenarios (like, for instance, a drone).
+As for autonomous mobile robots, they are mostly used in warehouses and sometimes in package delivery or remote monitoring scenarios (for instance, a drone).
 In these situations, AI is also used to process general visual information and identify specific objectives.
 Doordash has already started deploying small delivery robots to carry food to their destination.

 Various warehouse robots have also been seen as capable in materials handling and even in enabling packing, while “picker” robots based on technology like Covariant’s allow robots to distinguish between objects on a conveyor and package or sort them, whether for wholesale distribution or retail shipment.
-This takes things a step further in terms of robot vision because it is meant to distinguish between different types of parts and adequately sort them – a big step forward, but still limited to warehouse applications, materials handling and not value-added or craft-based processes.
+This takes things a step further in terms of robot vision because it is meant to distinguish between different types of parts and adequately sort them – a big step forward, but still limited to warehouse applications, materials handling, and not value-added or craft-based processes.

 For value-added processes, Robot vision has been used in a variety of ways, but they are often part of still-programmatic machine frameworks that don’t necessarily function in real-time with respect to programming or part mixes.
 At the same time, they are more needed than ever.
-Between social distancing, the baby boomer retirement crunch and a shortage of skilled labor amongst younger workers, firms don’t have enough automation options ready to maintain production output without driving up costs – for themselves, customers and consumers.
+Between social distancing, the baby boomer retirement crunch, and a shortage of skilled labor amongst younger workers, firms don’t have enough automation options ready to maintain production output without driving up costs – for themselves, customers and consumers.

 Combining robot vision with effective and process-specialized AI is the last step to giving factories and facilities real autonomy in the workplace.

-At Omnirobotic, we’ve created infrared sensors systems that allow robots to visualize and interpret shapes as they are placed in front of them.
-This system has sufficient depth perception and field-of-view that it can generate a digitalized picture of various parts, shapes and positions in a manufacturing environment to a similar degree that a skilled worker might have “in their own head.”
+At Omnirobotic, we’ve created infrared sensor systems that allow robots to visualize and interpret shapes as they are placed in front of them.
+This system has sufficient depth perception and field-of-view that it can generate a digitalized picture of various parts, shapes, and positions in a manufacturing environment to a similar degree that a skilled worker might have “in their own head.”
 Using AI, our system can then generate unique robot motions in real process time that both cuts short the traditional programming process and allow robots to function autonomously regardless of part variety or many common manufacturer requirements.

-After having these functions specified, you ultimately get the benefit of machine vision used directly in the process of identifying, interpreting the orientation of parts and generating a unique robot motion in order to achieve this.
+After having these functions specified, you ultimately get the benefit of machine vision used directly in the process of identifying, interpreting the orientation of parts, and generating a unique robot motion in order to achieve this.
 These requirements all ultimately necessitate a clear “division of labor” within the AI used to process it.
-By identifying part, process and technique parameters, machines can finally actually interpret all the necessary information that allows a robot to achieve near real-time programming through robot vision.
+By identifying part, process, and technique parameters, machines can finally actually interpret all the necessary information that allows a robot to achieve near real-time programming through robot vision.